catalyzeio/stratum-docs/ssh-keys.md

 ---
-title: Stratum SSH Keys
+title: Compliant Cloud SSH Keys
 category: manage
-summary: Learn how to manage your SSH keys in Stratum.
+summary: Learn how to manage your SSH keys in Compliant Cloud.
 ---

-# Stratum SSH Keys
+# Compliant Cloud SSH Keys

-There are two types of SSH keys that you can setup in Stratum: user keys and deploy keys.
+There are two types of SSH keys that you can setup in Compliant Cloud: user keys and deploy keys.
 These two types, the differences between the two, and in what situations you would choose deploy over user are described below.

-It is important to note that before Stratum was launched, Catalyze only allowed one type of SSH key.
+It is important to note that before Compliant Cloud was launched, Datica only allowed one type of SSH key.
 Those keys were generically named `keys`.
-With the launch of Stratum, these keys were automatically converted to a deploy key.
+With the launch of Compliant Cloud, these keys were automatically converted to a deploy key.
 If you're looking to switch to user keys, check out the [Make the Switch](#make-the-switch) section on how to do that and troubleshoot any issues you may run into.

 # User Keys

-User keys are the preferred type of keys for the majority of Catalyze users.
-User keys allow you to access any Catalyze git repo that belongs to a service within an environment that you have access to.
-For example, let's say Alice is a Catalyze user with two environments: `production` and `development` and each environment has two services named `app01` and `app02`.
+User keys are the preferred type of keys for the majority of Datica users.
+User keys allow you to access any Datica git repo that belongs to a service within an environment that you have access to.
+For example, let's say Alice is a Datica user with two environments: `production` and `development` and each environment has two services named `app01` and `app02`.
 A user key will grant Alice access to all services in both environments.
 Alice can access `app01` in production and development as well as `app02` in production and development with nothing more than a single user key.

 User keys are intended to be private and not shared with anyone.
-These keys are tied to your Catalyze user account and can be used for authentication with the Catalyze APIs or as a method of pushing code to the Stratum platform.
+These keys are tied to your Datica user account and can be used for authentication with the Datica APIs or as a method of pushing code to the Compliant Cloud platform.

 # Deploy Keys